-In terms of longevity, this is totally unproven.
-The shaped implants have been in use for only 10 years, in their initial pilot studies.
+In terms of longevity, this is unproven.
+The shaped implants have been in use for only ten years, in their initial pilot studies.
 Since the majority of breast implants will last 20 to 25 years, we just don’t know if there will be a difference in the long-term results.

 The Best Thing About “Gummy Bear” Implants Could Be Their Name.